jorzel/hashnode/cl56qhrdn0dokownvegdn0wgb.md

 Every project starts from functional requirements.
 We just want to have an application that do what we have specified.
 In this post I would like to show that business rules can fall into various categories and what implications it could have.

 Let's take an example.
 Suppose, we have a system with customers and there is a feature that each customer can send vouchers to friends.
-When user activates voucher, she becomes a customer of the system with some starting bonus points.
+When user activates a voucher, she becomes a customer of the system with some starting bonus points.
 We have also some rules specified that clarify the process:
 - voucher can be sent only by system users (customers)
 - voucher is sent by passing a target email address, however there is only several email domains allowed
 - each voucher has bonus points.
 The value is dependent on user status.
 VIP customer can send voucher with 10 bonus points, while regular user with 3 points